Hornets vs. Wizards Prediction & Picks - November 10

 Hornets vs. Wizards Prediction & Picks: Line, Spread, Over/Under - November 10

-The Washington Wizards (2-5) are at home in Southeast Division play against the Charlotte Hornets (2-5) on Friday, November 10, 2023 at 7:00 PM ET.
-The Wizards are 2.5-point favorites in the game, the second matchup between the teams this season.
+The Washington Wizards (2-5) host the Charlotte Hornets (2-5) in a matchup of Southeast Division teams at Capital One Arena, starting at 7:00 PM ET on Friday, November 10, 2023.
+The Wizards are 2.5-point favorites in the game, the second matchup between the squads this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!